Z-Js-Framework/z-js/README.md

 work in progress and calling on all those who feel like modern js frameworks have become so bloated, come contribute and we make this awesome, of course no shinny features allowed, z doesn't plan to included server side rendering, or related stuff, just do it old way, let your backend do it's job, and here we handle frontend side, this is not another one size fits all thing, this is a client side framework inspired by frameworks like react but not like them or another fullstack ferry, humbly it's just meant to be used for frontend and that's all!

-## Roadmap If You Like To Contribute
+## Roadmap And Features If You Like To Contribute

 - ✅ Define framework usage and semantic basics
 - ✅ Create a custom state management mechanism
 - ✅ Create a simple way to persist state -- just use local storage or web storage
 - ✅ Create a custom events driven system for reactive UI updates
 - ✅ Create main Z binding layer to bring everything together
-- ✅ Create UI templating and styling methods
+- ✅ Create UI templating and styling foundations
 - ✅ Handle single page application model and routing
+- ✅ Handle automatic re-rendering on state change
+- ✅ Add useful hooks and utilities for common patterns
+- 🔳 Add in builtin form utilities and enhancements
+- 🔳 Add in builtin promise utilities
 - 🔳 Add in builtin page transition and component transition animations
 - 🔳 Add builtin low boilerplate data fetching mechanisms
 - 🔳 Improve documentation and provide more examples